Skip to main content

 Vitamin B12 is essential for everyone; it helps your neurons work properly and promotes the creation of red blood cells.
 However, certain women may need more vitamin B12 than others, including those who are pregnant, vegetarian/vegan, or over the age of 50.

-Additionally, if you eat a vegetarian or vegan diet and breastfeed your baby, your doctor may recommend a vitamin B12 supplement for both you and your child to ensure they get enough of this essential nutrient.
+Additionally, if you eat a vegetarian or vegan diet and breastfeed your baby, your doctor may recommend you take a vitamin B12 supplement so that both you and your baby get enough of this essential nutrient.
 Infants who don’t get enough vitamin B12 may experience delays in reaching developmental milestones (failure to thrive).

 Vitamin D